QuentinCG/Arduino-Light-Dependent-Resistor-Library/README.md

 ## How to connect a photocell to your Arduino

 You'll need a resistor in addition of the sensor in order to create a "voltage bridge".
+The needed voltage can be either 5V or 3.3V.

 Here is an example for the GL5528 photocell: